pvcraven/web-development-class/source/semester_1/01_HTML/03_html_tutorial/basic_html.rst

 Headings
 ^^^^^^^^

-You can add headings.
+You can add **headings**.
 There are six "levels" to the headings, using tags h1...h6.
 For example:

 .. code-block:: html